Ford bets on star power, social media to launch 2013 Fusion

 The redesigned Fusion, which will be on sale in the fall, is one of Ford’s most crucial vehicle launches in recent years, and provides a chance for the company to strengthen its place in the bread-and-butter midsize sedan segment.

-With the Fusion, Ford takes aim at the two dominant models in the midsize segment, Toyota Motor Corp’s (7203.T) Camry and Honda Motor Co’s (7267.T) Accord.
+With the Fusion, Ford takes aim at the two dominant models in the midsize segment, Toyota Motor Corp’s Camry and Honda Motor Co’s Accord.

 In 2009, Ford spent $5 million on the Fiesta promotional campaign.
 The kind of recognition that followed would have cost $100 million through more traditional means, Farley said in an investor presentation last November.